What is an Internal Communication Strategy Template?

 Making sure you and your team know the end goal of your internal communications is very important.
 Just like you would if you were marketing externally.

-Some reasons why you may want to improve your internal communications:
+Some reasons why you may want to improve your internal communications by using ann internal comms plan template or an employee communication strategy template:

 - Leadership connectivity